akhoury/nodebb-plugin-import/write-my-own-exporter.md

         "_path": "/myoldforum/topic/123", // OPTIONAL, the old path to reach this topic's page, defaults to ''

-        "_slug": "old-topic-slug" // OPTIONAL, defaults to ''
+        "_slug": "old-topic-slug", // OPTIONAL, defaults to ''

+        "_fields": { // OPTIONAL, extra field to be merge with on the main nodebb object hash defaults to undefined
+            googleId: "123465"
+        }

 }
 ```